janwilmake/blog/2018/creating-a-performant-graphql-server-node-is-harder-than-i-thought.md

 date: 2018-03-06
 modified_at: 2018-03-06
 tags: [graphql, nodejs, programming, devops, sequelize, performance]
+description: An exploration of performance optimization strategies for GraphQL servers built with Node.js, covering benchmarking, database pooling, Dataloader, and production deployment techniques.
 ---

 # Creating a performant GraphQL Server - node is harder than I thought!